asdf-format/asdf/docs/asdf/extending/extensions.rst

 After installing the package, the extension should be automatically available in any new Python session.

+It is important to consider the order of extensions registered via the entry point as asdf will prefer using extensions earlier in the list.
+Put another way, when multiple versions of an extension are registered the newer versions should be earlier in the list of extensions.

 Entry point performance considerations
 --------------------------------------